-Valley is offering the COVID-19 vaccine to all individuals ages 12 and older who live, work, or go to school in New Jersey.
+Valley is offering the Pfizer COVID-19 vaccine to all individuals ages 12 and older.

-The Pfizer vaccine is the only vaccine available for those ages 12 and older.
-It is offered at our two locations below.
+We are offering the vaccine at multiple locations, listed below.
 We are also partnering with local community pediatrician offices.
 Parents should contact their pediatrician’s office today to determine if they administer COVID-19 vaccines before scheduling.

 All individuals seeking vaccination with the Pfizer vaccine must show proof of age (can include a birth certificate, passport, etc.) at the time of their appointment.
 Those ages 12 to 15 must be accompanied by a parent or guardian.